Mastering Event Management Protocol In 2024

 Engagement Strategies

 Keeping virtual attendees engaged is crucial.
-This involves interactive features like live polls, Q&A sessions, and virtual networking rooms.
-Event organisers must plan and execute these features seamlessly.
+This involves interactive features like live polls, Q&A sessions, and virtual networking rooms, which event organisers must plan and execute seamlessly.

 Technology Infrastructure

 Virtual events rely heavily on technology, and having a robust infrastructure is vital.
-Ensuring stable internet connections, choosing reliable virtual event platforms, and providing technical support are all part of the protocol.
+The protocol includes ensuring stable internet connections, choosing reliable virtual event platforms, and providing technical support.

 Accessibility